Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Joel Blackstock, MSW, LICSW

-Expert in qEEG brain mapping and neurostimulation for improving focus, reducing anxiety, and enhancing academic performance.
+Expert in qEEG brain mapping, neurostimulation, and holistic methods for improving focus, reducing anxiety, and enhancing academic performance.

 View Profile

-Contact us to learn how our therapists can support your mental health journey at Tuskegee University.
+Contact us to learn how our experienced, licensed therapists can support your mental health journey at Tuskegee University.

-Initial consultation to discuss your current challenges; Overview of therapy approaches that might help; Information about our teletherapy platform; Information about rates and insurance options; Guidance on scheduling your first appointment.
+Initial consultation to discuss your specific challenges and goals; Overview of specialized therapy approaches that might help; Information about our secure teletherapy platform; Transparent discussion of rates and Blue Cross Blue Shield insurance options; Guidance on scheduling your first appointment.

-We take BCBS insurance and also offer a sliding scale.
-Our LMSWs have a reduced sliding scale rate to make therapy more accessible.
+We accept BCBS insurance and also offer a sliding scale.
+Our Licensed Master Social Workers (LMSWs) provide reduced sliding scale rates to make therapy more accessible for students.

 At Taproot Therapy Collective, we're committed to making expert mental health care accessible to Tuskegee University students whether they're on campus or at home.
 Our therapists provide professional teletherapy services that bring specialized care directly to you, wherever you are in the state.